Washing machine: Horizontal-axis top-loader

-Washer dryer
+Combo washer dryer

 There are also combo washer dryer machines that combine washing cycles and a full drying cycle in the same drum, eliminating the need to transfer wet clothes from a washer to a dryer machine.
 In principle, these machines are convenient for overnight cleaning (the combined cycle is considerably longer), but the effective capacity for cleaning larger batches of laundry is drastically reduced.
-The drying process tends to use much more energy than using two separate devices because a combo washer dryer not only must dry the clothing, but also needs to dry out the wash chamber itself.
+The drying process tends to use much more energy than using two separate devices, because a combo washer dryer not only must dry the clothing but also needs to dry out the wash chamber itself.

 These machines are used more where space is at a premium, such as areas of Europe and Japan because they can be fit into small spaces, perform both washing and drying, and many can be operated without dedicated utility connections.
 In these machines, the washer and dryer functions often have different capacities, with the dryer usually having the lowest capacity.

-These machines should not be confused with a dryer on top of a washer installation, or with a laundry center, which is a one-piece appliance offering a compromise between a washer-dryer combo and a full washer to the side of the dryer installation or a dryer on top of a washer installation.
+These combo machines should not be confused with a dryer on top of a washer installation, or with a laundry center, which is a one-piece appliance offering a compromise between a washer-dryer combo and a full washer to the side of the dryer installation or a dryer on top of a washer installation.
 Laundry centers usually have the dryer on top of the washer, with the controls for both machines being on a single control panel.
 Often, the controls are simpler than the controls on a washer-dryer combo or a dedicated washer and dryer.
 Some implementations are patented under US Patent US6343492B1 and US Patent US 6363756B1.

 Comparison

-True front-loaders, and top-loading machines with horizontal-axis drums as described above, can be compared with top-loaders on several aspects:
+True front-loading machines, top-loading machines with horizontal-axis drums, and true top-loading vertical-axis machines can be compared on several aspects: